Relive the Romantic Era of Chess

 Anderssen followed by Morphy followed by Zukertort were some of the leading players in the Romantic Generation.
 They played the one step ahead

 approach.
 In many of their games they would finish by mating with a breath taking five or six move combo.
 Their opponent would often be just one agonizing move from victory, yet denied the possibility to ever play it.

 There were structural weaknesses to their approaches that were there to be capitalized on but this would not happen until much later when the Modern Era of positional chess was ushered in.
 Whatever about the foundations they were built on, the innovation and invention of these combinations at least have stood the test of time.
 They are as inspiring today as they were in the days that they were played.
-You can also add your own annotated game.
+Add your own annotated Romantic Era game

 The Romantic Era was the Golden Age for artistic combinations in chess.
 The popular style of play in those days was all out attack with stylish interplay between the pieces.
 It left behind it a legacy of beautiful games and we all have our favorites.
 What chess game from this era most captured your imagination?
 Enter it here with your annotations explaining the moves.
 Talk us through the sheer genius behind the combinations.
 What's your favorite game from the Romantic Era?

 Click below to see Romantic Era Games by other Lapocites...

 Rosanes - Anderssen 1862 Not rated yet

 The 19th Century was a time of open attacking chess.
 The following game demonstrates the dominating mood in the chess world in the pre-Steinitz era.

 Duels Between Masters Not rated yet